sahmed19/sahmed19.github.io/_pages/graphics.md

 ## SPOOKULELE: Character Ubershader
 *Written in HLSL & Amplify Shader Editor (Unity URP)*

+SPOOKULELE is an Action-Adventure game set in New Orleans.
+You play as two Reapers, Spooky and Haru, who use their musical abilities to fight ghosts haunting the city.

 Stylized Lighting            |  Aniso Hair & POM Eyes          |  Character FX :-------------------------:|:-------------------------:|:-------------------------: